 No Muslim I have met has ever called me a racists.
 Non-Muslims, on the other hand, who can’t be bothered to read any of my books, let alone the back cover, have done so on more occasions than I care to remember.

-Not only do I no longer do book signings, but I try to avoid discussions about Islam, the Prophet and the Koran with most non-Muslims preferring the informed discussions I have with those who are familiar with the Book and its transmitter.
+Not only do I no longer do book signings, but I try to avoid discussions about Islam with most non-Muslims, preferring the informed discussions I have with those who are familiar with the Book and its transmitter.

 Bernard Payeur, July 15, 2017